rkzn/open-api-docs/docs/account-authentication.md

 ![Screenshot](./img/account-authentication-3.png)

-It will send you to account authentication page for your own logged in cTrader ID, select some of your connected trading accounts for authorization and click on "Allow Access" button.
+It will send you to the account authentication page for your own logged in cTrader ID, select some of your connected trading accounts for authorization and click on the "Allow Access" button.

 You will be redirected back to playground page but this time it will show you the access token data: